syedrz/DALL-E_HFDiffusers_Image-Generation-App/README.md

 - In the "Huggingface Diffusers" section, the user can enter a text prompt and click a button to generate an image using Huggingface's Diffusers model.

 - The generated images are displayed using st.image, and appropriate captions and success messages are shown to the user.

+Note: I have modified the code to run model inference for HF diffusers on cpu, so you may have to wait 3-4mins for image to be generated using Diffusers